How to Grow Beautiful Zinnias Indoors From Seed

 Step 7 – Pick the Indoor Right Location

-Keep your seed starts in a light and bright space, such as a greenhouse or sunroom.
+Keep your seed starts in a light, bright space like a greenhouse or sunroom.
 If you don’t have that option, keep the seedlings under a grow light.

 Step 8 – Continue Watering